The Best Employee Training Software for a Modern Workplace

 Docebo presents a multi-product suite of learning management tools designed to cover the entire employee learning lifecycle, from content and course creation, management, and delivery to learning impact measurement.

-The online employee training platform provides a catalog of thousands of pre-designed skills and roles and uses AI to personalize learning.
-The built-in AI assistant identifies and tags specific skills within your learning content, automatically matches them to your employees’ roles, and assigns tailored learning paths for individual employees.
+The online employee training platform provides a catalog of thousands of pre-designed skills and roles and uses AI (artificial intelligence) to personalize learning.
+The built-in AI assistant identifies and tags specific skills within your learning content, automatically matches them to your employees’ roles, and assigns a tailored employee training program to individuals.

 Docebo can also serve as your corporate social media, where internal experts can share meaningful content, and employees, in turn, can ask questions and learn from each other in the workflow.